Empowering Small Minnesota Communities

 Regardless of the project pathway you choose, we ask that community applicants identify key personnel as project lead(s) who are able to engage with University collaborators for the duration of the project.

-Project leads and key community participants will be eligible for stipends/reimbursements to support their participation in tactical action and community futures pathways, given the likely long-term nature of those commitments.
+Project leads and key community participants will be eligible for stipends/reimbursements to support their participation in Specific Projects and Community Strategies pathways, given the likely long-term nature of those commitments.
 Stipends/reimbursements will be planned during the scoping phase for communities who are selected as finalists.

 Contact Us Anytime!